ajantis/riak-scala-client/README.md

 ## Features

-So far, the following Riak (http) API features are supported:
+So far, the following Riak API features are supported:

 - Fetch
 - Store